philipmendels/use-flexible-undo/stories/make-undoable-delta.md

-UseInfiniteUndo is a custom hook that that keeps a **history of undoable actions** - as opposed to a history of snapshots of (a slice of) application state or a history of snapshots of the state managed by a specific reducer. **How you manage your state is up to you** and independent of the undo mechanism.
+useFlexibleUndo is a custom hook that that keeps a **history of undoable actions** - as opposed to a history of snapshots of (a slice of) application state or a history of snapshots of the state managed by a specific reducer. **How you manage your state is up to you** and independent of the undo mechanism.

 Here we create a single undoable function **add** that generates an action with type "add" and a simple delta value of type number as payload.